Discounts on Disney Guidebooks

 The Best Walt Disney World Guidebooks

-The Unofficial Guide to Walt Disney World 2013 - Of all the guidebooks, the Unofficial Guide is the the most thorough.
-Authors Bob Sehlinger and Len Testa pull no punches in telling you the best way to organize your trip and avoid hassles and rip-offs.
-The “touring plans” in this book are excellent and can be a huge timesaver, particularly if you’re visiting Walt Disney World during a busy time of year.
+The Unofficial Guide to Walt Disney World 2025 – Of all the guidebooks, the Unofficial Guide is the the most thorough.
+Authors Becky Gandillon and Bob Sehlinger pull no punches in telling you the best way to organize your trip and avoid hassles and rip-offs.
+The tear-out touring plans in the back are excellent and worth more than the price of the book, particularly if you’re visiting Walt Disney World during a busy time of year.
 The book covers all the basics in depth — descriptions and reviews of all the Walt Disney World attractions, the hotels, the restaurants and more.
 There is also some excellent information on the two Universal theme parks and SeaWorld.
 The tone of the Unofficial Guide is humorously cynical.
-Some people think it’s too hard on Disney: I find it funny and usually right on the mark.
+Some people think it’s too hard on Disney: we find it funny and usually right on the mark.
 This terrific book includes articles by experts about things like how to decide whether to buy a vacation package.
 Many of the write-ups about the attractions provide fun and interesting background information.
-There are lots of maps and charts, including an amazing chart that tells you what the crowd levels will be for any specific day of the year, and which of the parks will be best and worst to visit on that particular day!
-Wow.
-(And this information is kept updated year-round at TouringPlans.com.)
+There are lots of maps and charts, including a great chart of attendance at Walt Disney World by season to help you plan.
 If you haven’t bought a guidebook for your upcoming trip to Disney World, get this one.
-I know you’ll be astonished at the amount you’ll learn.
-The Unofficial Guide offers frequent online updates that you can print out and add to your guidebook.
+We know you’ll be astonished at the amount you’ll learn.

-Birnbaum’s Walt Disney World 2013 – This is the official guide, produced with Disney’s blessing.
-Yet surprisingly enough, it’s a pretty honest and objective book with a lot of great information, and it’s nicely compact (much thinner than the other guidebooks, though the pages are larger).
-Since this is a Disney guidebook, it does not cover other Florida theme parks and attractions, unlike competing guides.
-There are a few nice coupons in the back.
+Birnbaum’s 2025 Walt Disney World – This is the official guide, produced with Disney’s blessing.
+Yet surprisingly enough, it’s a pretty honest and objective book with a lot of great information and plenty of color photographs, and it’s nicely compact (much thinner than the other guidebooks, though the pages are larger).
+The Birnbaum’s guidebook includes some coupons in the back, mostly for Disney Springs restaurants and shops.
+Since this is an official Disney guidebook, it does not cover other Florida theme parks and attractions, unlike competing guides.

 Specialty Walt Disney World Guidebooks